- 3 cups semisweet chocolate chips

 - Toasted finely chopped nuts or assorted jimmies

-- Place chocolate chips and milk in a microwave-safe bowl; microwave on high for 3 minutes, stirring halfway.
+- Place chocolate chips and milk in a microwave-safe bowl; microwave on high for 3 minutes, stirring halfway through.
 Stir in vanilla.
 Refrigerate, covered, until firm enough to shape, about 3 hours.

 - Shape into 1-in. balls; roll in nuts or jimmies.
 Place in a 15x10x1-in. pan; refrigerate until firm, about 1 hour.
 Yield: about 6 dozen.